By: Francis X (Rich) Finigan © Calypso Continuing Education™ 2019

 Americans spend most of their time indoors.
 In fact, many Americans spend about 90 percent of their time indoors, where they are exposed to a smorgasbord of air pollutants.
 According to EPA, the concentrations of air pollutants indoors may be hundreds of times greater than concentrations of pollutants in outdoor air.

-A major problem with indoor air quality began in the 1970s with the energy crisis.
+Major problems with indoor air quality began in the 1970s with the energy crisis.
 As a way of conserving energy we built our homes as tight as a frog’s…ah, inner eyelid.
 Issues like inadequate air exchange and drainage and improperly installed synthetic stuccos and flashing can trap moisture in wall cavities, an ideal environment for mold to flourish.

 Mold is the next asbestos – with a major difference.
 It doesn’t have a 30-year gestation period like asbestos.
 Negative effects from mold can onset within a few hours of exposure and can include skin irritation, upper respiratory congestion, headache, lack of energy and extreme symptoms like pulmonary hemorrhaging and even death.
 Mold can be present in any home, in any price range, anywhere in the entire country.
 Mold is ubiquitous!